 Another left-side menu option that may be worth investigating is Goals.
 Google Analytics allows you to identify goal pages that you can track to determine when visitors have completed an action you want to track, such as a registration or a confirmation.
 There may be other creative ways to use the goals construct to meet your tracking needs.

 The Custom Reports section allows you to design a Google Analytics report featuring only the metrics you need to track.
-You can track your custom reports in the My Customizations section, as well as creating custom segments of the university site to track using the Advanced Segments tool.
+You can track your custom reports in the My Customizations section and create custom segments of the university site to track using the Advanced Segments tool.